anoda/UPbplot.py/README.md

 2. Generalized ESD test is a common procedure to identify outliers in a data set.
 This script can automatically exclude outliers at a certain critical value of the confidince level (eg., "outlier_alpha: 0.05").
 Set "opt_outlier: True" to use this option.

-3. Correction for initial disequilibria can be applied based on Sakata (2017, 2018), when ``opt_correction_disequilibrium: True.''
+3. Correction for initial disequilibria can be applied based on Sakata (2017, 2018), when ``opt_correction_disequilibrium: True''

-4. Correction for common Pb by 207Pb method from Sakata (2018).
-Both corrections can be available simultaneously.
+4. Correction for common Pb by 207Pb method can be applicable, when ``opt_correction_common_Pb: True''

 [References]: